cbdevnet/pt1230/README.txt

 Therefore, #a will be set to 0x0C for printing with 12mm media.
 The data bytes are mapped bit-by-bit to pixels, left-to-right mapping to MSB-to-LSB.
 No compression is performed, although most documents mention RLE/TIFF compression.
-To printing an all-black line on 12mm media would therefore end the raster line transfer with
+To print an all-black line on 12mm media would therefore end the raster line transfer with
 	Host=>Printer | FF FF FF FF FF FF FF FF

 An empty line can be printed by sending